-In 1970, Cox & Kings Agency was bought by Grindlays Bank as part of a deal with the then Indian prime minister, Indira Gandhi, to develop tourism into the country; and so the modern history of the company began.
+In 1970, Cox & Kings Agency was bought by Grindlays Bank as part of a deal with the then Indian prime minister, Indira Gandhi, to develop tourism into the country…. and so the modern history of the company began.
 Anthony Good was given role of running the new venture, which operated cultural and wildlife tours throughout the subcontinent, and in 1975 he was appointed Chairman, a position he still holds today.

-In 1986 our current Chief Executive, Peter Kerkar, took over the company which was then part owned by the Indian Taj Group of hotels, of which his father was the chairman.
+In 1986 our current Chief Executive, Peter Kerkar, joined Cox & Kings which was then part owned by the Indian Taj Group of hotels, of which his father was the chairman.
 In his early years Peter set about diversifying the company, which had been very much an India specialist up to that point, to build similar expertise in areas such as Latin America, the Middle East, Africa, the Far East and Europe.

 The company was a hive of innovation as pioneers of newspaper readers offers and environmental holidays, as well as bold initiatives such as developing the Bolshoi Express train in Russia.
 In the late 1990s Cox & Kings started to develop holidays for the Indian outbound market and went on to become the number 1 travel company in India.
 This growth led to a flotation on the Mumbai stock exchange in 2009, which subsequently facilitated the acquisition of the Holidaybreak group of companies, including brands such as education specialists PGL and NST, as well as Meininger Hotels.
 In 2015 Cox & Kings acquired the UK-based online hotel booking website Laterooms.com.